Unit 2 Ferry Wharf

 One of the unintended consequences of the pandemic is that millions of people have had the opportunity to try out working from home.
 The circumstances were far from ideal, but pre-lockdown employment surveys almost always showed a big demand for flexible home working.

-Last year, in a blog on work / life balance in the legal profession, I reported on a survey showing that 40% of lawyers thought that flexible working would be the biggest benefit when choosing a law firm.
+In last year’s blog on work/life balance in the legal profession, I reported on a survey showing that 40% of lawyers thought that flexible working would be the biggest benefit when choosing a law firm.

-A recent survey featured on Legal Cheek seems to confirm that working from home has generally been seen to be a positive.
-It revealed that, More than half (52%) of employees across the UK law sector say working from home has improved their work-life balance for the better, while just over a quarter (26%) feel more motivated working remotely.
+A recent survey featured on Legal Cheek seems to confirm that working from home has been seen to be positive.
+It revealed that 52% of employees across the UK law sector said working from home improved their work-life balance.
+While just over a quarter (26%) feel more motivated working remotely.